On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

-The second case considers the case with a \textit{bad} initial guess.
+\paragraph{Bad Initial Guess} The second case considers the case with a \textit{bad} initial guess.
 We initialize all decision variables with negative quadratic polynomials.
-Such polynomials are clearly infeasible. \begin{remark} It is unlikely that someone uses such an obviously infeasible initial guess and rather uses an initial guess similar to the first case.
-This is only made for demonstration purpose.
-It should be noted that an initial guess like in the first case does not guarantee convergence for coordinate descent in other cases, as demonstrated in the previous F/A-18 example. \end{remark} Coordinate descent is not able to start the computation because it needs a feasible initial guess.
+Such polynomials are clearly infeasible.
+Coordinate descent is not able to start the computation because it needs a feasible initial guess.
 Thus, no results can be reported in this case.
-In contrast, the proposed sequential algorithm with its feasibility restoration is able to solve the problem to full optimality or in a few cases at least to a feasible solution (indicated by $(\cdot)^*$ in Table~\ref{tab:compNlinkbadinit}).\footnote{Feasible solution means the thresholds for constraint violation are met, but solution might be far from optimal.} This clearly shows the enhanced robustness of the proposed approach.
+In contrast, the proposed sequential algorithm with its feasibility restoration is able to solve the problem to full optimality or, in a few cases, at least to a feasible solution\footnote{That is, the thresholds for constraint violations are met, but the solution might be far from optimal.} (indicated by $^*$ in Table~\ref{tab:compNlinkbadinit}).
+This clearly shows the enhanced robustness of the proposed approach.
 The call of the feasibility restoration phase increases the number of iterations significantly for smaller number of states.
 For medium to large number of states, the number of iterations is only moderately increased.
 However, the average time per iteration is much larger compared to cases where the feasibility restoration is not called, which is expected.

+\begin{remark} It is unlikely that someone uses such an obviously infeasible initial guess and rather uses an initial guess similar to the first case.
+This is only made for demonstration purpose.
+It should be noted that an initial guess like in the first case does not guarantee convergence for coordinate descent as demonstrated in the previous example. \end{remark}